PizzaNachos/Brodis.com/README.md

 # Brodis.com

 This is my Personal Website!
-Massive disclaimer, im not a webdeveloper this is just something i whipped together some wednesday afternooon
+Massive disclaimer, im not a web-developer this is just something i whipped together some wednesday afternooon